andresilvagomez/Localize/README.md

     localize.update(provider: .json)
     // Set your file name
     localize.update(fileName: "lang")
-    // Set your default languaje.
+    // Set your default language.
     localize.update(defaultLanguage: "fr")
     // If you want change a user language, different to default in phone use thimethod. localize.update(language: "en")
-    // If you want remove storaged languaje use localize.resetLanguage()
+    // If you want remove storaged language use localize.resetLanguage()
     // The used language
     print(localize.currentLanguage)
-    // List of aviable languajes
+    // List of aviable language
     print(localize.availableLanguages)

     // Or you can use static methods for all